 - (a) To be eligible for the award of Bachelor of Environmental Tourism Management a candidate shall successfully complete not less than twenty-four (24) units comprising:

-- (i) all units listed in Part A of the Schedule of Units attached to these Rules;
+- (i) all units listed in Part A of the Schedule of Units attached to these Rules:

 - (ii) all units from Part B of the Schedule; and

 - (iii) three (3) elective units.

 - (b) To be eligible for the award of Associate

 Degree in Environmental Tourism

 Management a candidate shall

 successfully complete not less than

 sixteen (16) units comprising:

 - (i) all units listed in Part A of the Schedule of Units attached to these Rules, except the units Intern Study I, Intern Study II and Integrated Project;

 - (ii) three (3) units from the School of

-- Environmental Science and Management listed in Part B of the Schedule: - (iii) three (3) units from the School of Tourism and Hospitality Management listed in Part B of the Schedule; and - (iv) two (2) elective units. - (c) A candidate who while enrolled in the Bachelor of Environmental Tourism Management has completed the requirements for the Associate Degree of Environmental Tourism Management may elect to be awarded the Associate Degree of Environmental Tourism Management following withdrawal from candidature for the Bachelor degree.
+- Environmental Science and Management listed in Part B of the Schedule; - (iii) three (3) units from the School of Tourism and Hospitality Management listed in Part B of the Schedule; and - (iv) two (2) elective units. - (c) A candidate who while enrolled in the Bachelor of Environmental Tourism Management: - (i) has successfully completed the requirements for the Associate Degree of Environmental Tourism Management may elect to be awarded the Associate Degree of Environmental Tourism Management following withdrawal from candidature for the Bachelor degree; or - (ii) has successfully completed eight (8) Science units from the Schedule of Units, with no more than four (4) units as Advanced Standing, may elect to be awarded the Diploma of Environmental Science following withdrawal from candidature for the Bachelor degree.

-- (a) Advanced standing will be determined by the School Board responsible for the unit for which advanced standing is being sought. - (b) Candidates who have completed the requirements for the Associate Degree in Environmental Tourism Management may be granted advanced standing for up to sixteen (16) units in the Bachelor of Environmental Tourism Management.

-- (c) No student shall be granted advanced standing for more than fourteen (14) units towards the Bachelor of Environmental Tourism Management of which: - (i) a maximum of two (2) units may be granted for MKT01221-2 Intern Study I-II; and - (ii) a maximum of twelve (12) units may be granted for units other than MKT01221-2 Intern Study I-II.
+- (a) Advanced standing will be determined by the School Board responsible for the unit for which advanced standing is being sought. - (b) Candidates who, within three months of: - (i) completing all the requirements for the Associate Degree of Environmental Tourism Management, elect to enrol for the Bachelor degree may be granted advanced standing for sixteen (16) units; or - (ii) completing all the requirements for the Associate Degree of Environmental Science, elect to enrol for the Bachelor degree may be granted advanced standing for all ten (10) science units from the Schedule of Units; or - (iii) completing all the requirements for the Diploma of Environmental Science, elect to enrol for the Bachelor degree may be granted advanced standing for eight (8) units. - (c) No student shall be granted advanced standing for more than fourteen (14) units towards the Bachelor of Environmental Tourism Management of which: - (i) a maximum of two (2) units may be granted for MKT01221-2 Intern Study I-II; and - (ii) a maximum of twelve (12) units may be granted for units other than MKT01221-2 Intern Study I-II.

-PART A BIO00201 Biology BIO00202 Ecology ISY00241 Computing in Applied Sciences Quantitative Analysis MAT00211 Integrated Project# SCI00211 COM00207 Personal Communication for the Tourism and Hospitality Industry Tourism Theories and Practices SOY00411 Contemporary Tourism Issues SOY00412 MNG00415 Tourism and Hospitality Research and Analysis Intern Study I ## MKT01221 Intern Study II ## MKT01222
+PART A

+BIO00201 Biology

+BIO00202 Ecology

+ISY00241 Computing in Applied Science

+MAT00211 Quantitative Analysis

+SCI00211 Integrated Project#

+COM00207 Personal Communication for the

+Tourism and Hospitality Industry

+SOY00411 Tourism Theories and Practices

+SOY00412 Contemporary Tourism Issues

+MNG10476 Professional Development for the

+Workplace

+MKT01221 Intern Study I ##

+MKT01222 Intern Study II ##

+PART B

 ECO00202 Environmental Economics

 ENV00207 Environmental Planning

 BIO01230 Principles of Coastal Resource

 Management

 BIO00244 Protected Area Management

 MKT00127 Introduction to Tourism and

 Hospitality Marketing

 MNG00440 Introduction to Tourism and

 Hospitality Management

 MNG01413 Human Resource Management for

 Tourism and Hospitality

 HMS00423 Tourism Planning and the

 Environment

 MKT00204 Special Interest Tourism

+MNG00415 Tourism and Hospitality Research

+and Analysis

-Intern Study I-II may be taken either throughout the course during times when other units are not scheduled, or over a 12-week period after the completion of the 5th Semester.
+- # Double-weighted unit. - ## Intern Study I-II may be taken either throughout the course during times when other units are not scheduled, or over a 12-week period after the completion of the 5th Semester.
 All internship placements must be approved by the Internship Coordinator prior to commencement.